1992 Australian Open – Women's singles

 Defending champion Monica Seles defeated Mary Joe Fernández in the final, 6–2, 6–3 to win the women's singles tennis title at the 1992 Australian Open.
+It was her second Australian Open title and fifth major title overall.

 Seeds

 The seeded players are listed below.
 Monica Seles is the champion; others show the round in which they were eliminated.